ChildsplayOSU/bogl-docs/tutorials/types.md

 Sometimes we just need a binary value.
 The possible values of the type `Bool` are `True` and `False`.

+One more important thing to note about types is that they can be synonyms to other types (see examples below).

+{% highlight haskell %}
+type Score = Int -- Score is a synonym of Int, so its possible values are the same as Int. type ShirtColor = PlayerColor -- ShirtColor has the same possible values that PlayerColor (an earlier defined type) has.
+{% endhighlight %}

 <br/>
 ## Tuples
 Sometimes it can be useful to have a type that will consist of value pairs.
 Think of a grid coordinate that has an X and Y value.